 A $2.3 million study funded by the National Health and Medical Research Council will soon begin to uncover the link between various forms of child abuse and the financial cost on the community.

-Over a five year period, 10,000 people will be interviewed regarding health problems which resulted from child abuse including mental health issues, chronic illnesses, drug abuse and alcohol abuse.
+Over a five-year period, 10,000 people will be interviewed regarding health problems that resulted from child abuse, including mental health issues, chronic illnesses, drug abuse and alcohol abuse.